-Carrying your food in an insulated container with a freezer gel pack helps prevent boring bagged lunches!
+Carrying your food in an insulated container with a freezer gel pack not only keeps your meal safe to eat, but helps prevent boring bagged lunches!

 Keeping food at a safe temperature is important when carrying your lunch.
 Let your "sack lunch" be limited only by your imagination through following these food safety tips: